alibaba/PhotonLibOS/README.md

 as the [photon](https://en.wikipedia.org/wiki/Photon) particle, which exactly is the naming came from.

 ## What's New

-* Version 0.5 is released.
-Except for various performance improvements, including spinlock, context switch, and new run queue for coroutine scheduling, we have re-implemented the HTTP module so that there is no `boost` dependency anymore.
+* Since version 0.6, Photon can run on an userspace TCP/IP stack.

+  **F-Stack** is an open-source project that has ported the entire **FreeBSD** network stack on top of **DPDK**, and provided userspace sockets and events API.
+  We have integrated Photon's coroutine scheduler with F-Stack, and made a busy-polling program more friendly to DPDK developers than ever before.
+In terms of performance, the network app has seen the improvement of 20% ~ 40%, compared with the Linux kernel based on interrupt.

 * How to transform RocksDB from multi-threads to coroutines with the help of Photon?
 Here is the article, [en](https://www.reddit.com/r/cpp/comments/zd2hx1/200_lines_of_code_to_rewrite_the_600000_lines/) /
 [中文](https://developer.aliyun.com/article/1093864).

 <details><summary>More history...</summary><p>

+* Version 0.5 is released.
+Except for various performance improvements, including spinlock, context switch, and new run queue for coroutine scheduling, we have re-implemented the HTTP module so that there is no `boost` dependency anymore.
 * Version 0.4 has come, bringing us these three major features:
   1. Support coroutine local variables.
 Similar to the C++11 `thread_local` keyword.
 See [doc](doc/thread-local.md).
   2. Support running on macOS platform, both Intel x86_64 and Apple M1 included.